sofyazhakupova/montenegrin-learning/docs/spec.md

 ### Page-specific hooks
 - `lesson.html`: sets lesson status to `in_progress` when the page loads, flips to `completed` when exercises finish.
-- `vocab.html`: aggregates all lessons into category tabs (verbs, nouns, etc.), renders cards with conjugations, and provides a modal with translations/notes.
+- `vocab.html`: aggregates all lessons into category tabs (verbs, nouns, etc.), renders cards with conjugations, supports known/unknown toggles, a global progress bar, and modal translations/notes.

 ## Styling (`styles.css`)
 - Global palette via CSS variables.